A GPU-accelerated semi-coherent hierarchical search for stellar-mass binary inspiral signals in LISA: Search Implementation Details

 We use the \texttt{BBHx} implementation of the frequency domain LISA response, which performs interpolation for the transfer functions in a similar way \cite{Marsat:2018}.
 The sparse frequency grid over which both the response and waveform are evaluated, is a downsampled version of the FFT frequency grid, by a factor of 1000.

 The formalism used to derive the response breaks down in the limit of extremely slowly chirping signals.
 However, for SmBBH sources the response breaks down at $t_c\gtrsim10-100$ years (see Fig. 3 from \cite{Marsat:2018}), all sources considered in this paper merge faster than this.
+It is expected that the large majority of SmBBH systems ($\sim 90\%$) merge with $t_c < 10 $years, see Fig. 3 of Ref.~\cite{Gerosa:2019}.

 The computation of all quantities related to signal inner products that involve summation over the FFT frequency grid (including $x_n(d,\theta)$, $\Upsilon_N$ and $\mathrm{log}\hat{L}_N$) were also GPU accelerated, significantly reducing the computational cost of both search and inference.